jjhesk/sheetlocalizationpy/README.md

 `cd /path/to/android/project`

-`python /path/to/sheet-localization/main.py /path/to/service_account_credentials.json 'Spreadsheet name' android`
+`python /path/to/sheet-localization/main.py /path/to/service_account_credentials.json 'Spreadsheet Key' android`

 This creates `res/values-<lang>/strings.xml` files with contents like this: